Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (2) A notice under subsection (1) must identify the road to be deactivated and specify the date when deactivation will begin.

-(3) A road permit holder may not begin deactivating an oil and gas road unless at least 30 days and not more than 60 days have elapsed since the road permit holder provided notice under subsection (1) in relation to the deactivation.
+(3) A road permit holder may not begin deactivating an energy resource road unless at least 30 days and not more than 60 days have elapsed since the road permit holder provided notice under subsection (1) in relation to the deactivation.

-(4) On receiving notice under subsection (1), the commission may do one or both of the following:
+(4) On receiving notice under subsection (1), the regulator may do one or both of the following:

 (a) extend the period referred to in subsection (3);